 Wholesale Memory Exhibition

-Bearing in mind the market is a working site, and with health and safety in mind, we’re mostly opening in the afternoons, when the market is at it’s most quiet.
+Bearing in mind the market is a working site, and with health and safety in mind, if you do visit, make sure to watch out for barrows and forklifts whizzing about.
 You can either park up offsite – or get one of the many public transport options and walk in through the Pershore Street entrance – the hub is situated diagonally opposite the main entrance in the wedge-shaped centre block building (we call it The Wedge), with the entrance nearest you as you reach the block.
 Or you can ask the guys guarding the gates nicely and they should be able to direct you straight to us.
 On Sundays the site is open to the general public for the bootsale – we’re situated straight ahead of the Sunday entrance and on the left.
 We’re around at other times, too and are happy to open for group bookings or by appointment – just call 07518814386 to book.